Jason2866/Open-DSO-150/README.md

 ## Building Open DSO-150 with PlatformIO
 Open folder in PlatformIO menu and hit the compile tick.
-Thats all ☺
+Thats all ☺ A precompiled binary can be downloaded from folder `firmware`.

 With an STLink V2 probe it is very easy to both program and debug the scope via the DebugWire Link.
 (I haven't tried uploading hex-files through the serial port with the STM32 Bootloader but there's no reason it shouldn't work...)